eminyilmazz/loan-application/LoanApplication/README.md

 ===

 ---
-* On service level, there are some unnecessary cross dependencies.
+* On the service level, there are some unnecessary cross dependencies.
 In the future, I plan to optimize it to have better and more isolated services for Loan and Customer.

 * Some tests are not completely relevant.
 In controller integration tests, some lists of loans only compared as JSON Strings.
-This is a go around solution for serialization / deserialization and comprassion issues with date data type.
+This is a go-around solution for serialization/deserialization and compression issues with the date data type.